Skip to Content

 Sealing Holes and Gaps in Your Home

-Don’t forget to check around utility pipes, crawl spaces, and basement windows.
+Don’t overlook utility pipes, crawl spaces, or basement windows.

-Weather stripping under doors and repairing damaged screens add extra protection against these slithering intruders.
+Weather stripping under doors and repairing screens keeps pests out.

 Using Snake-Proof Fencing and Barriers

-For maximum protection, install hardware cloth or solid metal sheeting at least 3 feet high, buried 6-12 inches deep.
+Install barriers like hardware cloth or metal sheeting at least 3 feet high and bury it 6–12 inches deep for sturdy perimeter security.

 Copperhead Deterrents and Repellents